 Figure 9-1 Framework of DICN

-Figure 9-1 shows the details of the framework of DICN by introducing the modules in the DICN-enabled switch and DICN-enabled controller, respectively.
+Figure 9-1 shows the details of the framework of DICN, which is composed of the DICN-enabled switch and DICN-enabled controller.

 DICN-Enabled Switch

-The DICN-enabled switch, consisting of the hardware and software systems, is first responsible for forwarding packets belonging to different ICN instances.
+The DICN-enabled switch, consisting of the hardware and software systems, is responsible for forwarding packets belonging to different ICN instances.
 To support various ICN-related operations, including local caching decision and name recognition, there are six hardware elements in the hardware system: switching element, forwarding table, storage, forwarding management logic, storage management logic, and interoperation logic.
 These hardware resources are shared by different ICN instances.
 Such hardware resources are virtualized into different slices, each of which is dedicated to a particular ICN instance.